Understanding Carbon Neutral Heating - A Practical Guide for UK Homes

 Heating is one of the biggest contributors to household energy use.
 As electricity grids become greener and renewable energy grows, many people are looking for heating systems that offer comfort without unnecessary environmental impact.

-Carbon-neutral heating doesn’t mean “no electricity.”
+Carbon-neutral heating does not mean no electricity.
 It means using energy efficiently, reducing waste, and pairing heating with renewable sources where possible.
 Electric infrared heating and electric underfloor heating are two systems increasingly chosen for this reason.

 What Does Carbon-Neutral Heating Mean?